Batik: Dyeing

 The dyeing process is similar regardless of the wax application technique.
 Waxed cloths are dipped in vats of dye according to the desired colour.
 Wax is then scraped off or removed by boiling water, leaving a patterned negative on the cloth.
 The wax application and dyeing are repeated as necessary.
-Before the invention of synthetic dyes, dyeing is one of the more technically complicated production stages, for several reasons.
+Before the invention of synthetic dyes, dyeing was one of the more technically complicated production stages, for several reasons.
 Natural dyes, mostly vegetal, do not always produce consistent colours between batches.
 Dyers must take into account how different dye shades interact when cloths go through multiple stages of dyeing with different colours.
 Many dyers use proprietary dye recipes for this reason, using locally sourced plant materials.
 Natural dyes also take longer to produce deep shades of colour, extending the dyeing process.
-Synthetic dyes greatly simplify the process, but produce chemical waste that may be harmful for the environment.
+Synthetic dyes greatly simplify the process, but produce chemical waste that may be harmful to the environment.
 Eco-friendliness is one reason some batik producers opt to use natural dyes, despite the availability of synthetic alternatives.

 Patterns and motifs

 The patterns of batik textiles are particular to the time, place, and culture of their producers.
 In textile scholarship, most studies have focused on Indonesian batik patterns, as these drew from a wide range of cultural influences and are often symbolically rich.
-Some patterns are said to have loaded meanings and deep philosophies, with their use reserved for special occasions or groups of peoples (e.g. nobles, royalties).
+Some patterns are said to have loaded meanings and deep philosophies, with their use reserved for special occasions or groups of people (e.g. nobles, royalties).
 However, some scholars have cautioned that existing literature on Indonesian textiles over-romanticises and exoticises the purported meanings behind relatively mundane patterns.
 Some batik patterns (even if they are technically demanding and intricate) were created to satisfy market demand and fashion trends.